 - I’ve been making React websites since 2015.
 I really like React.
 And so do a bunch of clever people.
 As a designer, it makes a lot of sense.

 - I do not consider myself a developer.
-Coding is cool because of what it can do, but I don't like coding.
+Coding is cool because of what it can do, but I don’t like coding.
 The reason I code is to be in control of the experience.
-That's important to me.
-Also, I'm not into scaling, security and the different types of databases and how to query them.
-That stuff bores the living daylight out of me.
+That’s important to me.
+Also, I’m not into scaling, security and the different types of databases and how to query them.
+That stuff bores me to death.

 - I introduce myself as a product designer, but I’m really a generalist.
 I’m intuitive and prefer doing everything myself.
 My way.
 That’s why I code.

 - I don’t have much love for the command line, and only venture there when I need to.
 Things update so quickly here, and there are always issues.
 Maybe it’s because I don’t use it that much.
 And maybe it’s because I forget the commands.
 I like user interfaces filled with buttons and options.
 I’m a visual person.